pmckinstry/ideas/docs/design.md

-# Design Documentation
+# Design Documentation - Ideas: Personal Thought Management System

 ## Overview

-This document outlines the design decisions, architecture, and technical implementation of the Flask web application with authentication and database integration.
+This document outlines the design decisions, architecture, and technical implementation of the Ideas application - a personal thought management system built with Flask.
+The application enables users to capture, organize, search, and share their thoughts and ideas with features like tagging, categorization, privacy controls, and public sharing.

 ## Tech Stack